-The Quad SPI Flash controller handles all necessary queries and accesses to and from a SPI Flash device that has been augmented with an additional two data lines and enabled with a mode allowing all four data lines to work together in the same direction at the same time.
+Both Flash controllers handle all of the necessary queries and accesses to and from a SPI Flash device that has been augmented with an additional two data lines and enabled with a mode allowing all four data lines to work together in the same direction at the same time.
 Since the interface was derived from a SPI interface, most of the interaction takes place using normal SPI protocols and only some commands work at the higher four bits at a time speed.
+This remains true, even though the newer Extended SPI flash controller allows control accesses and Dual I/O and Quad I/O speeds: control interactions remain at SPI speeds, and only data reads and writes take place at the Quad I/O speed.

-This particular controller attempts to mask the underlying operation of the SPI device behind a wishbone interface, to make it so that reads and writes are as simple as using the wishbone interface.
+Both controllers attempt to mask the underlying operation of the Flash device behind a wishbone interface, to make it so that reads and writes are as simple as using the wishbone interface.
 However, the difference between erasing (turning bits from '0' to '1') and programming (turning bits from '1' to '0') breaks this model somewhat.
-Therefore, reads from the device act like normal wishbone reads, writes program the device and sort of work with the wishbone, while erase commands require another register to control.
+Therefore, reads from the device act like normal wishbone reads, writes program the device (if the write protect is properly removed) and sort of work with the wishbone, while erase commands require another register to control.
 Please read the Operations chapter for a detailed description of how to perform these relevant operations.

-This controller implements the interface for the Quad SPI flash found on the Basys-3 board built by Digilent, Inc. Some portions of the interface may be specific to the Spansion S25FL032P chip used on this board, and the 100 MHz system clock found on the board, although there is no reason the controller needs to be limited to this architecture.
-It just happens to be the one I have been designing to and for.
+This QSPI controller implements the interface for the Quad SPI flash found on the Basys-3 board built by Digilent, Inc, as well as their CMod-S6 board.
+A similar controller has been modified for the flash on the XuLA2-LX25 SoC.
+It is possible that some portions of the interface may be specific to the Spansion S25FL032P chip used on the Basys-3 board, and the 100 MHz system clock found on the board, although there is no reason the controller needs to be limited to this architecture.
+It just happens to be the one the QSPI controller was designed to and for.